Blegdamsvej 3B, 2200 København N, 07 Bygning 7, Building: 07-11-TR4

 In areas endemic for Plasmodium falciparum a substantial percentage of young children die from severe malaria.
 Severe symptoms and deaths are precipitated by parasites binding in large numbers to side of the blood vessels.
 This binding is mediated by the P. falciparum erythrocyte membrane protein 1 (PfEMP1) adhesion proteins expressed on the surface of the infected red blood cells.
 PfEMP1 binds to human receptors on the vascular lining allowing parasites to sequester in the peripheral circulation.
 Thereby parasites avoid passage through the spleen, where they would be destroyed.

 In malaria endemic areas individuals develop immunity as they acquire antibodies blocking the interaction between PfEMP1 and the receptors on the endothelial cells.
 A large degree of diversity has evolved within the pfemp1 genes to escape antibody recognition.
-However, the opposing selective pressures for human receptor binding (imposing conservation of protein structure) and immune antibody evasion (driving protein diversification), has shaped and restricted the PfEMP1 repertoire of each parasite to contain a set of similar types of PfEMP1 with similar spread of binding and immune evasion capabilities (see Rask et al 2010 and Smith et al 2013).
+However, the opposing selective pressures for human receptor binding (imposing conservation of protein structure) and immune antibody evasion (driving protein diversification), has shaped and restricted the PfEMP1 repertoire of each parasite to contain a set of similar types of PfEMP1 with similar spread of binding and immune evasion capabilities.

 Specific subsets of PfEMP1 confer different endothelial receptor binding phenotypes and cause different severe malaria syndromes.
-We have shown that infections causing severe malaria in children are linked to parasites expressing a restricted antigenically conserved subset of PfEMP1 proteins known as group A PfEMP1 (Lavstsen et al 2012), which bind human endothelial protein C receptor (EPCR) and are characterized by containing CIDRα1 domains (Turner et al 2013).
+We have shown that infections causing severe malaria in children are linked to parasites expressing a restricted antigenically conserved subset of PfEMP1, which bind human endothelial protein C receptor (EPCR) through their CIDRα1 domains (Turner et al 2013).

-Our discovery of the parasite and human protein involved in severe malaria partners (EPCR and PfEMP1 with CIDRα1 domains) has brought a new perspective to malaria research with new encouraging possibilities for
+Our discovery of the parasite and human proteins involved in severe malaria partners has brought a new perspective to malaria research with new encouraging possibilities for

 • development of a vaccine against malaria based on PfEMP1